We are very excited to announce that we will be hosting a LIVE smoothie challenge starting May 1st!

 Your challenge: Add one green smoothie to your day, every day, for next 30 days!
 This is NOT as fast.
 The smoothie is in addition to your normal diet, though can be used to replace one meal per day if that works for you.

-How the challenge runs: Since fresh food doesn’t keep well, we recommend shopping for 5 days of smoothies at a time, based on the shopping lists provided (at the bottom of this post) and starting with your lists for days 1-5 before the challenge starts.
+Shopping Lists: Since fresh food doesn’t keep well, we recommend shopping for 5 days of smoothies at a time, based on the shopping lists provided (at the bottom of this post) and starting with your lists for days 1-5 before the challenge starts.

-During the challenge, you will receive your “Smoothie of the Day” recipe in your inbox, the day before.
+Recipes: During the challenge, you will receive your “Smoothie of the Day” recipe in your inbox, the day before.

 We do this so you can make your smoothie the night before, just in case you don’t want to make noise in the morning or have to leave for work very early.